 - if the complaint is out of the regulator’s scope of operations.

-The pre-investigation notice is not as formal as an information notice, and infringement notice or an enforcement notice.
-It could likely be an e-mail that the office of the regulator will send to you.
+The pre-investigation notice is not as formal as an information notice, an infringement notice or an enforcement notice.
+It is likely to be an email that the regulator’s office will send to you.
 It could even be a registered letter.
-Because the rules for lodging complaints with the regulator are not in force yet, we do not have clear guidance on what this notice could look like.

 What can you do in response?

 If you receive a pre-investigation notice, do not panic!
 The regulator must comply with its obligations to investigate all complaints.
-The good thing about this step in the complaints process is that you are notified early in the process, and you will have an opportunity to respond appropriately.
+The good thing about this step in the complaints process is that you are notified early, and you will have an opportunity to respond appropriately.

 Actions for you to take